Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/Detecting_Red.png)

 This can be adjusted to detect the ball at longer distances when the amount of pixels repersenting the object are smaller.
 The Big O analysis of this function would be O(n) because it is an iterative function that will go through all of the pixels provided [1].
-For more cluttered environments with a variety of color and lighting, objects can still be detected and tracked.
-An example of this can be seen below.
+For more cluttered environments with variety of color and lighting, objects can still be detected and tracked.
+An example of this can be seen below [2].

 ![Function](../Images/Image_Processing/Detecting_Clutter.png)